Monarch73/RFBridge2/README.md

 cd hardware/esp8266/esp8266/tools
 python get.py
 ```
-Start Arduino IDE and configure the newly cloned "RFBridge2" directory as your sketchbook-folder in settings. (ctrl ,)
+Start Arduino IDE and configure the newly cloned "RFBridge2" directory as your sketchbook-folder in settings. (ctrl ,).
+Open RFBridge2.ino.
 Ignore popup about availability of updates for libraries.
 Don't update!
 The versions of the submodules are release verions.

+done